Source-Proof SaaS Trial Recovery

 Where the payoff shows up operationally

-• Collect trial state, product area, activation gap, blocker, no-show reason, pricing signal, role, company size, use case, current tools, urgency, timeline, and meeting preference.
+• Collect source record, source owner, opt-out status, suppression gate, trial state, product area, activation gap, blocker, no-show reason, pricing signal, role, company size, use case, current tools, urgency, timeline, and meeting preference.

 • Separate trial assist, booked demo, no-show rebook, success callback, procurement callback, security-review handoff, staff review, and low-fit closeout paths.